blancas/kern/README.md

 of a second.
 (I realize times can vary a lot, but after a few runs they converge somewhat; YMMV.)

+I've written Kern as my preferred way of working on domain-specific languages, stand-alone and for program extensions.
+For these jobs I've found its performance quite satisfactory, with the big pay-off being the boost in productivity.

 ## Setup

 Leiningen: